0SINTr/ooo/README.md

 That's it.
 Save the file and close it.

-**Note!** Disabling the mic this way will also disable sounds on your BASE machine.
+**Note!** Disabling the mic this way will also disable sounds on your **BASE** machine.
 If you ever need to listen to audio/video, you can remove the line from the file and then add it back again when you're done.

 ## 🛠️ Additional tasks

 * Keep your Ubuntu up to date, regularly check for updates via **Settings -> System -> Software Updates**.
-* **Do not ever login to any of your personal accounts** (email, social media, websites) on your BASE machine.
+* **Do not ever login to any of your personal accounts** (email, social media, websites) on your **BASE** machine.
 * **Do not download anything from the Internet**.
-You don't need to install 3rd party apps or download files on the BASE.
+You don't need to install 3rd party apps or download files on the **BASE**.
 Any OSINT-related apps or downloads are done only inside a dedicated VM.
-* **Do not visit any shady websites** on your BASE machine's browser, even if you've performed all tasks above.
+* **Do not visit any shady websites** on your **BASE** machine's browser, even if you've performed all tasks above.
 No torrents, no dark web, no porn.
 * **Do not plug in any USB or storage devices**, especially if you've plugged them already into other machines.
-You risk bringing malware or other unwanted stuff into your BASE machine.
+You risk bringing malware or other unwanted stuff into your **BASE** machine.
 * If you need secure storage to store files, use [ProtonDrive](https://proton.me/drive/download) (free version) which provides you with 5GB of encrypted storage.
 * If you need email, go with [ProtonMail](https://proton.me/mail/download) (free) for one email address and 1GB storage space.
 * **You don't really need an antivirus**.
 Linux viruses are quite rare and for this reason it's not worth having a 3rd party app sniffing everything you do.